adjust/web_sdk/README.md

     http://www.mydomain.com/callback?key=value&foo=bar

-It should be mentioned that we support a variety of placeholders like `{gps_adid}` that can be used as parameter values.
-In the resulting callback this placeholder would be replaced with the ID for Advertisers of the current device.
-Also note that we don't store any of your custom parameters, but only append them to your callbacks, thus without a callback they will not be saved nor sent to you.
+Please note that we don't store any of your custom parameters, but only append them to your callbacks, thus without a callback they will not be saved nor sent to you.

 You can read more about using URL callbacks, including a full list of available values, in our [callbacks guide][callbacks-guide].